Grow Light Buyers Guide

 One great feature of some digital ballasts is a ‘dimmable’ option, allowing you to run lamps of various wattages without the need to purchase ballasts to match each lamp.
 We stock a range of dimmable digital ballasts that are suitable for a specific range of grow lamp wattages.

 All our digital ballasts are exceptional quality and from market leading suppliers.
-Take a look at our range:
+Here are the two most popular ballasts:

 There are a range of accessories available for grow lights that make installation easier and maintaining the correct light cycles much simpler.
 Using these accessories will relieve the stress of creating the optimum growing environment for your plants.